 Bank Statement Import Software for Australian Accountants

-Reconlink imports Australian bank statements automatically — via CDR feed, client email, or CSV upload — then AI-codes every transaction.
+Reconlink imports Australian bank statements — via CSV, Excel or PDF upload, or a per-client email inbox — then AI-codes every transaction.
 Built for bookkeeping practices.

 Last reviewed: 23 May 2026.
 Always confirm current obligations at ato.gov.au.